 Military duty during Vietnam and a long law career highlight the journey of Wright State alumnus Garrett Gall '73.

 Academics and Curriculum

-View Political Science Minor program information and degree requirements in the University Catalog.
+View Political Science Minor program information and degree requirements in the Academic Catalog.

 Political Science Minor Checksheet (PDF)